census_api_key("YOUR API KEY GOES HERE")

 mhi_trav

-G.4 Educational attainment
+15.4 Educational attainment

 I’ll use some educational attainment data for some examples …

-The goal here is to find the percentage of women with degree higher than high school.
+The goal here is to find the percentage of women with a degree level higher than high school.
 To do this we have to add together all the different degree types, then divide by all women.

 We want to find this for multiple years in multiple geographies. i.e. to compare US rates vs various states or counties.
 I’m going to find only two years and get rates for the US and Texas specifically.

-G.4.1 Find the table
+15.4.1 Find the table

 You can use a “tooltip” value from this site to to find a variable for Census Reporter.
 If you are familiar with a browser Inspector, you can look at the HTML and copy/paste values.